holdennguyen/cicd-pipeline-java-webapp/README.md

 Continue to set up new passwords for first-time use.
 Choose `Enable anonymous access`.
 In this instruction, my `Nexus account` is **admin** with password **admin**

 > By default, Nexus has already provided us with two repo `maven-releases` and `maven-snapshots`.
-Use can skip these steps below if you want to use the default repo.
+You can skip these steps below if you want to use the default repo.
 Just make sure to remember these names to declare in the `Jenkinsfile`

 Click on `Gear icon ⚙️` on the top bar, then select `Repositories` on the left-hand side.
 Choose `Create repository`
 ![Create Repository](/docs/images/create-nexus-repo.png)